 @v0idd0/tabsnap.

-cli twin of the tabsnap browser extension. pipe any tabs-shaped JSON (a flat array, a {tabs:[]} wrapper, or the extension's {windows:[{tabs:[]}]} shape), get back the format you want. zero deps, 5 KB tarball, mit.
+cli twin of the tabsnap browser extension. pipe any tabs-shaped JSON (a flat array, a {tabs:[]} wrapper, or the extension's {windows:[{tabs:[]}]} shape), get back the format you want. use it when a tab graveyard needs to become a handoff note, a docs artifact, or a OneTab / Session Buddy alternative. optional --strip-tracking cleans common marketing params before you paste or pipe. zero deps, 5 KB tarball, mit.

 npm i -g @v0idd0/tabsnap